bulib/dataWebsite/manage/writing-a-dmp.md

 ## Components of a DMP

 There are several parts to a data management plan.
 If you're writing a data management plan for a specific funder, like the National Science Foundation, these common components will likely apply.
-However, if you are applying for a grant, the application materials will have for more detailed information andH you can alwasy [ask for assistance](mailto:data@bu.edu).
+However, if you are applying for a grant, the application materials will have for more detailed information and you can always [ask for assistance](mailto:data@bu.edu).

 ### Types of Data